MikroElektronika/mikrosdk_click_v2/clicks/ledflash2/DETAILS.md

 ### Application Init

-> Initializes device and sets the click into "OFF" mode.
+> Initializes device and sets the Click into "OFF" mode.

 ```c